Home » Calculating Lost Wages

 Other company perks

-Other perks such as a company phone, vehicle, gym membership, etc. are also included provided they’re properly documented.
-If a perk such as a company phone or vehicle is lost due to an extended absence, the plaintiff can claim any additional expenses incurred.
+Other perks, such as a company phone, vehicle, gym membership, etc., are also included, provided proper documentation.
+Suppose a plaintiff loses perks such as a company phone or vehicle due to an extended absence.
+In that case, the plaintiff can claim any additional expenses incurred.

 Mike’s employer provided a company car while he was working.
 After the accident, the car was totaled.
 Since he didn’t return to work, the company did not provide a new car.
 He had to buy a used car instead.